Locke637/driverless-car-eyebot/README.md

 # driverless-car

-lane detection
+lane detection;

-traffic sign detection and classification
+traffic sign detection and classification;

-using cmake to compile
+using cmake to compile;